A.F. Budge: Universities

 In January 1991, it had a £14m contract for Newcastle Science Park (5.5 acres), which is next to Manors Metro station and Manors railway station, with a 284-vehicle car park; it received £2.5m from the Tyne and Wear Development Corporation, with the Chief Executive being Alastair Balls; Michael Portillo dug the first section on Thursday 21 February 1991.

 Roads

-It built many bypasses including the A46 bypasses for Newark-on-Trent (Newark Relief Road) and Lincoln (Lincoln Relief Road).
+It built many bypasses including the Lincoln Relief Road.